 The texture and weight of the Adam’s spirit has also been lauded by a number of distillers and enthusiasts.
 A unique malt profile has certainly contributed, with pilsner malt, crystal malt and a German beachwood smoked malt employed.
 And the still design, with short heads and descending lyne arms, helps to capture a thick and heavy distillate.

 The pace of change at the distillery has been frenetic.
-A large visitor centre and bar was completed in late 2018, and barley was also planted in an adjacent field around the same time to create a Glen Ireh Estate single malt.
-And then there’s Adams beer label, Grand Angus Brewing, which also launched in 2018, and even a new onsite cooperage, Transwood, operated by the Schmeider family, who’ve been coopering in Bundaberg (primarily for Bundy Rum) since 1982.
+A large visitor centre and bar was completed in late 2018.
+Barley was also planted in an adjacent field around the same time to create a Glen Ireh Estate single malt.
+Then there’s Adams beer label, Grand Angus Brewing, which launched in 2018, and even a new onsite cooperage, Transwood, operated by the Schmeider family, who’ve been coopering in Bundaberg (primarily for Bundy Rum) since 1982.

 There’s no holding back here.
-It’s hoped the distillery will become one of Northern Tasmania’s central visitor hubs, and that their whisky and gin (we forgot to mention the gin, didn’t we?) can become prominent Tasmanian brands.
-With big ambition comes big risk, but the infrastructure’s now in place, and this bold project is among the first of a new wave of whisky operations that will change the shape of the Tasmanian scene in coming years.
+It’s hoped the distillery will become one of northern Tasmania’s central visitor hubs, and that their whisky and gin (we forgot to mention the gin, didn’t we?) can become prominent Tasmanian brands.

 Just as all the work and infrastructure was finally falling in place, tragically, a fire devastated the distillery in February 2021, causing serious injury to distillery worker Greg Longmore and destroying the main distillery building.
 Whisky stocks were left unscathed, and Longmore has gradually recovered from his injuries.
 The Adams team are now re-building the distillery shed and looking to continue their plans for expansion in future.